Voltage Transformer (Three-Phase)

 Current vector for V-I option, (secondary side - RMS) —

-vector of effective values of current VAC
+vector of effective values of the VAC current

 Details